 - Smooth airport operations and outstanding efficiency – 100% accountability of everything important to the business - ground vehicles, equipment, goods, valuable assets, processes, patterns, and personnel actions are being tracked, monitored, and optimised.

-- Remarkable Teltonika GPS tracker FMx640 series functionality to serve airport fleet needs - built-in CAN Bus data reading feature, flexible configuration, thorough I/O set, multiple usage scenarios, and plentiful benefits to optimise ground vehicles management, lower its running cost, and improve ROI.
+- Remarkable Teltonika GPS tracker FMx650 series functionality to serve airport fleet needs - built-in CAN bus data reading feature, flexible configuration, thorough I/O set, multiple usage scenarios, and plentiful benefits to optimise ground vehicles management, lower its running cost, and improve ROI.

 - Automated hassle-free drivers’ and operators' time tracking, monitoring, and management - accurate and easy-to-use personnel including drivers clocking method utilising 1-Wire technology, relevant vehicle GPS trackers, and accessories.
 Data are accessible anytime and anywhere via PC, tablet, and smartphone.

-- It boosts workforce discipline, desirable vehicle and equipment usage habits, and work ethics - constant airport fleet drivers’ routine events tracking and monitoring in a combination with an appropriate motivation system in place will improve the company's reputation, optimise a workflow and its running cost.
+- Boosted workforce discipline, desired vehicle and equipment usage habits, and work ethics - constant airport fleet drivers’ routine events tracking and monitoring in combination with an appropriate motivation system in place will improve company reputation, optimise a workflow and its running cost.

 - Customisable solutions for every project and premise to get the maximum value out of it.
-For instance, BLE ID beacon signal strength and data transmitting intervals can be configured to exact project application needs and used in, practically, any form and size buildings.
+For instance, Bluetooth® LE ID beacon signal strength and data transmitting intervals can be configured to exact project application needs and used in, practically, any form and size buildings.

-LTE Cat M1 and NB IoT connectivity support with fallback to 2G ensures wide-ranging coverage for your fleet management needs.
+Reliable 4G LTE Cat M1 and NB IoT connectivity with fallback 2G network ensures wide-ranging coverage for your fleet management needs.
 FMM650 uses a separate module to gather GNSS data and has dual-channel, L1 + L5 support.

 Tachograph live data reading via K-Line, ALL-CAN, Tacho CAN or FMS connections for everyday driver management and fleet efficiency

 Read J1939 data that includes standard CAN FMS from heavy vehicles like trucks and raw J1939 data from special machinery, such as construction cranes or electric buses.
 Possibility to connect to CAN line with multiple nodes.

 2x RS232 and 1x RS485 serial communication interfaces for connecting external devices, such as thermographs, sensors, RFID readers and more